OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-development-errors.md

 // This will do nothing, since `id` is a read-only property. myChart.id = "5";
 ```

+## Getting error: "This add-in is no longer available"

+The following are some of the causes of this error.
+If you discover additional causes, please tell us with the feedback tool at the bottom of the page.

+- If you are using Visual Studio, there may be a problem with the sideloading.
+Close all instances of the Office host and Visual Studio.
+Restart Visual Studio and try pressing F5 again.
+- The add-in's manifest has been removed from its deployment location, such as Centralized Deployment, a SharePoint catalog, or a network share.
+- The value of the [ID](../reference/manifest/id.md) element in the manifest has been changed directly in the deployed copy.
+If for any reason, you want to change this ID, first remove the add-in from the Office host, then replace the original manifest with the changed manifest.
+You many need to clear the Office cache to remove all traces of the original.
+See the section [Changes to add-in commands including ribbon buttons and menu items do not take effect](#changes-to-add-in-commands-including-ribbon-buttons-and-menu-items-do-not-take-effect) earlier in this article.
+- The add-in's manifest has a `resid` that is not defined anywhere in the [Resources](../reference/manifest/resoures.md) section of the manifest, or there is a mismatch in the spelling of the `resid` between where it is used and where it is defined in the `<Resources>` section.
+- There is a `resid` attribute somewhere in the manifest with more than 32 characters.
+A `resid` attribute, and the `id` attribute of the corresponding resource in the `<Resources>` section, cannot be more than 32 characters.
+- The add-in has a custom Add-in Command but you are trying to run it on a platform that does not support them.
+For more information, see [Add-in commands requirement sets](../reference/requirement-sets/add-in-commands-requirement-sets.md).

 ## Add-in doesn't work on Edge but it works on other browsers